jpawelczak/ippr-resizing/README.md

 ```

 ### Patched successfully, but no changes?
-If we resize a pod and there is no capacity on the node (eg patched resize-demo-g to 28G Mem), the patch will be successful, but pod's size remains the same.
+If we resize a pod and there is no capacity on the node (eg patched resize-demo-g to 28G Mem), the patch command will be processed, but pod's actual size remains the same.
 In this case, the pod resize will become "infeasable":
 ```
 status:
   conditions: